 Coconut oil is a food ingredient that has grown in popularity as a kind of natural remedy and dietary supplement.
-People have claimed to experience a variety of health benefits in themselves when taking coconut oil or applying it topically.
+People have claimed to experience a variety of health benefits when consuming coconut oil or applying it topically.
 It's not surprising that some dog owners have considered using coconut oil on their dogs for the health benefits it may provide.

 Before embracing this dietary fad and using coconut oil on your dog, find out how safe it actually is and whether or not you can expect positive results.

 Coconut oil is made by extracting the oils from coconuts.
 It can be used to prepare foods but can also be used as a dietary supplement.
 Coconut oil contains saturated fatty acids called medium-chain triglycerides.
 MCTs, like palm kernel oil and coconut oil, have different properties from long-chain triglycerides like olive oil, soybean oil, avocado oil, and fish oil.
 In theory, MCTs may be more easily digestible and a better source for quick energy than LCTs.
 MCTs may contain caprylic acid and capric acid, both of which have anti-fungal properties.
 They may also contain lauric acid, which has antibacterial, antiviral, and antifungal properties.

 Is Coconut Oil Beneficial to Dogs?